Korea OSS Developer Contest

 Over a decade of doing this includes a co-authored book on packet-level attack analysis (Korea, 2019), a national OSS gold prize, a security-event correlation patent, and now a SANS hackathon entry that's also doubling as the baseline for an internal Agentic DFIR PoC.

-A book, four awards, one patent
+A book, six awards, one patent

 Lead-author technical book · 2019